The optimality of syntactic dependency distances

+{In the case of the HamleDT collection, the wordness criteria that have been followed are significantly less homogeneous, as its corpora come from diverse sources and only syntactic annotation (but not tokenization) was harmonized.
+As acknowledged in \cite{HamleDT}, this means that there are differences between treebanks, for example in the treatment of multiword expressions.

-No dummy root nodes are added to the trees, as is often done for technical reasons in the NLP literature \cite{BalNiv13}, since they do not correspond to actual words, do not take part in the linear arrangement of a sentence as they do not have a real position, and the edges originating from them would be a potential source of spurious anti-DDm effects.
+We now describe our treatment of the treebanks.
+No dummy root nodes were added to the trees, as is often done for technical reasons in the NLP literature \cite{BalNiv13}, since they do not correspond to actual words, do not take part in the linear arrangement of a sentence as they do not have a real position, and the edges originating from them would be a potential source of spurious anti-DDm effects.
 All the treebanks from the same language were merged to form a single treebank.
 Then, all of the treebanks underwent the following postprocessing for analysis: following common practice in statistical research on dependency trees \cite{Gomez2016a}, we removed punctuation, as well as tree nodes not corresponding to actual words, like the empty nodes in several UD corpora and null elements in the Bengali, Hindi and Telugu HamleDT treebanks.
 To ensure that the resulting structure is still a tree after the removal of these nodes, we applied the following transformation: nodes whose heads were deleted were reattached as dependents of their nearest non-deleted ancestor in the original tree.
-Finally, in our analyses we disregard trees with less than three nodes, as they have trivial statistical properties (a tree with one node has no dependencies, a tree with two nodes always has a single dependency with distance 1) and $\Omega$ is undefined for these trees.